IBM/cloud-native-starter/workshop/00-prerequisites.md

     $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done
     ```

+    a.
 Wait a few seconds before issuing the next command:

     ```sh
     $ kubectl apply -f install/kubernetes/istio-demo.yaml
     ```

+    b.
 Check that all pods are **running** or **completed** before continuing.

     ```sh
     $ kubectl get pod -n istio-system
     ```

+    c.
 Enable automatic sidecar injection:

     ```sh
     $ kubectl label namespace default istio-injection=enabled
     ```

+    d.
 Once complete, the Kiali dashboard can be accessed with this command:

     ```sh
     $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001
     ```
+    e.
 Then open http://localhost:20001/kiali in your browser, logon with Username: admin, Password: admin

     ![Kiali installation](images/istio-installation-02.png)

-    In the following image you can see the installed Istio on the Kubernetes cluster.
+    In the following image we can see the installed Istio on the Kubernetes cluster.
+We also notice the **Istio Ingress gateway** and the **Istio-System** namespace, we will use later.

     ![Istio installation](images/istio-installation-01.png)

-* Configure the IBM Cloud Container Registry:
+* **Configure the IBM Cloud Container Registry**

-Ensure you are are in the project directory and execute the script.
+1. Ensure you are are in the project directory and execute the script.

 ```sh
 $ cd ../..